Maggie Haberman: Career

-Her reporting style as a member of the White House staff of the Times features in the Liz Garbus documentary series The Fourth Estate.
+Her reporting style as a White House correspondent for the Times features in the Liz Garbus documentary series The Fourth Estate.

 According to an analysis by British digital strategist Rob Blackie, Haberman was one of the most commonly followed political writers among Biden administration staff on Twitter.

 Reporting on Trump

 Haberman frequently broke news about the Trump campaign and administration.
-In March 2016 Haberman, along with New York Times reporter David E. Sanger, questioned Trump in an interview, "Donald Trump Expounds on His Foreign Policy Views," during which he "agreed with a suggestion that his ideas might be summed up as 'America First," a term first used in association with Trump in an Op-Ed by the former U.S. diplomat Armand Cucciniello.
+In March 2016 Haberman, along with New York Times reporter David E. Sanger, questioned Trump in an interview, "Donald Trump Expounds on His Foreign Policy Views," during which he "agreed with a suggestion that his ideas might be summed up as 'America First, a term first used in association with Trump in an op-ed by the former U.S. diplomat Armand Cucciniello.

 In October 2016, one month before Donald Trump defeated Hillary Clinton in the US presidential election, a stolen document released by Guccifer 2.0 outlined how Clinton's campaign could induce Haberman to place sympathetic stories in Politico.
 However, contrary to the hopes of her campaign, subsequent stories by Haberman about Clinton were much more critical of her than they had hoped for.
 Haberman was criticized for applying a double standard in her reporting about the scandals involving the two presidential candidates of the 2016 election.
 Haberman and The New York Times disproportionately covered Hillary Clinton's email controversy with many more articles critical of her than of the numerous scandals involving her competitor Donald Trump, including his sexual misconduct allegations, with Taylor Link writing: "The NYT's White House reporter calls the Clinton campaign liars, but was hesitant to use that word with Trump."

-She has been credited with becoming "the highest-profile reporter" to cover Trump's campaign and presidency, as well as "the most-cited journalist in the Mueller report".
-She has also been accused "from certain corners of the left as a supposed water carrier for the 45th president".
+Haberman has been credited with becoming "the highest-profile reporter" to cover Trump's campaign and presidency, as well as "the most-cited journalist in the Mueller report".
+Her critics accuse her of giving a passive slant favorable to the Trump White House, and she has also been accused "from certain corners of the left as a supposed water carrier for the 45th president".

 In 2022, Haberman published a book on the Trump presidency called Confidence Man: The Making of Donald Trump and the Breaking of America.
 In advance of its release, CNN published an excerpt revealing that Trump planned to remain in the White House after his November 2020 election loss.
 A Guardian review of the book describes her as "the New York Times' Trump whisperer", and describes the book as "much more than 600 pages of context, scoop and drama....it gives Trump and those close to him plenty of voice – and rope."
 The book debuted at number one on The New York Times nonfiction best-seller list for the week ending October 8, 2022.
+Journalists and authors criticized Haberman for allegedly choosing to withhold information about Donald Trump for the sake of her book, despite being aware of it ahead of the January 6 United States Capitol attack, although they presented no evidence of when she had learned of Trump's statements.